achiit/teleconvo_ocr/README.md

 ## 🛠 Try it out

 You can test out the application by installing it to your own device.
-The apk is available [here](https://github.com/SilentCruzer/Lumos/tree/master/apk).
+The apk is available [here](https://github.com/achiit/teleconvo_ocr/releases/download/apk/app-debug.apk).
-You can also try it out live over on [Appetize.io](https://appetize.io/app/ge8g4epwqbzvvnn7xxbadkptv0).
 We recommend using the app on a real device because the application relies heavily on the device camera.

 ## 🎓 Resouces